Adybo123/Socket-Simon/README.md

 ### How does it work?

 The server waits for a game start socket message, and assigns a colour to each client.
 Then, it sends out the pattern using a delay loop, with each iteration being sent 2 seconds after the other.
-During the input stag, the clients send a 'pattern input' signal, and the server matches their socket signature to a 'pattern array' which is all of the socket signatures in the correct order, moving along the pattern array as each client submits.
+During the input stage, the clients send a 'pattern input' signal, and the server matches their socket signature to a 'pattern array' which is all of the socket signatures in the correct order, moving along the pattern array as each client submits.